|

 Redpath as Example

 The result...?
 Although both vessels performed more or less equally on a down wind course, we out sailed the "traditional" rig hands down both reaching and beating.
-This combination offered much better windward performance with a simpler rig that is still what we would refer to as "classic."
+With the short-gaff rig as I modified it, as compared the other vessel of the same hull design (but having a traditional long-gaff rig and gaff tops'ls) we could better their windward performance by around 5 degrees.

+What I had done is to eliminate the tops'ls and raise the throat of the gaffs up farther, like on Redpath and Lucille.
+The combination of better windward performance with a simpler, but still classic rig... it is a big success!
 Another bonus is that the simper short-gaff rig was far easier to build, to handle and to maintain.
-I liked it so much that I made an identical rig for my own schooner,
+I liked it so much that I made an identical rig for my own schooner, Emerald.

 The main thing is simply to define the type of sailing one wishes to do.
 If it is "round the buoy" racing, then shoal draft and low aspect rigs will not be competitive and thus they will be very unsuitable.
 Nor are they intended to be suited to that type of sailing...
 It is the windward leg after all that inevitably wins a round the buoys race.